 Am I suffering from burnout? – Burnout symptoms

 Burnout is difficult to diagnose.
-But it isn’t impossible to realize when you are going through this psychological condition.
+But it isn’t impossible to realise when you are going through this psychological condition.

 Here are some common signs and symptoms of burnout: